HyunwooRha/qmk_firmware/keyboards/cannonkeys/instant65/keymaps/kenetic_constant_mouse_mode/README.md

     * Tapping the the ``left alt`` key activates the ``windows button``

     * Keys ``i``, ``j``, ``k``, and ``l`` will be the ``arrow keys`` but the dedicated ``arrow keys`` will remain unaffected
+* Fixed an issue getting stuck on a layer, unable to get out.
+Now press ``esc`` to return to the default layer

 ## Other changes
 * While using any key that has a unique function (i.e. the ``windows button`` or the ``left alt`` key), the insert key will be replaced with the ``insert`` key